 What is a Credit Report

 A credit report is a record of your borrowing and debt repayment activities.
-There are three main reporting agencies in the United States, i.e., Equifax, Experian, and TransUnion; and each keeps their own record about you.
+There are three main reporting agencies in the United States, i.e., Equifax, Experian, and TransUnion; and each keeps its own record about you.

 Financial institutions, such as lenders and credit card companies, use the information in your credit report as the main reference point when you apply for a loan or a credit card.

-How to Get Free Credit Reports from AnnualCreditReport.com
+Free Credit Reports from AnnualCreditReport.com

 To get your report: